 How To DIY Christmas flower arrangements for friends for a personalized gift that is always appreciated.
 One of my favorite hostess gifts to bring to a friend is a flower arrangement.
 When you go to a party, it’s often an unexpected surprise that you can coordinate seasonally and to go with your friend’s home decor!
-Today I’m partnering with Easy Spirit footwear to share a few easy tips and a DIY on creating an inexpensive arrangement using grocery store flowers.
+Today I’m sharing a few easy tips and a DIY on creating an inexpensive arrangement using grocery store flowers.

 How To DIY Flower Arrangements For Friends